spacetelescope/jwst_magic/fgs-commissioning/docs/MAGIC User's Guide/vii_write_sof.md

       Figure 16: Segment Guiding GUI Window
    </p>

-8. Repeat the steps outlined in [Section III](iii_determining_and_loading_the_input_image.md) to select the guide and reference stars – the ones that you verified were successful with DHAS – for one segment guiding override command.
+8. If the Segment Guiding GUI is being used, repeat the steps outlined in [Section III](iii_determining_and_loading_the_input_image.md) to select the guide and reference stars – the ones that you verified were successful with DHAS – for one segment guiding override command.
 9. When you are happy with your selections, click the **Save Command** button (*A*).
 You will see the IDs of the stars you selected appear in the **Override Commands** table (*C*).
 10. To add another command, again repeat the steps outlined in [Section III](iii_determining_and_loading_the_input_image.md) to select guide and reference stars, and again click the **Save Command** button (*A*).
 11. To change the order of the commands, use the up and down arrow buttons (*D*).
 To view a saved command on the plot, click the **Load** button (*E*).
 To remove a command from the list, click the **Delete** button (*A*).